OfficialBoomi/boomicicd-cli/README.md

         $ export gitComponentRepoName="boomi-components" # Top level folder of the GIT REPO
         $ export gitComponentOption="CLONE" # This clones the repo; else default is to create a release tag.
 Check gitPush.sh file
         $ export gitComponentCommitPath="/tree/master/" # For Azure Repos use this "?version=GBmaster&path=" this is used in code review report to construct the path
+        $ export cliRepoName="" # Name of this repo in CLI this will be used in AzureReleasePipeline task

         # Sonar stuff